lkilcher/dolfyn/doc-src/source/data-structure.rst

 Rotations and Coordinate Systems
 --------------------------------

 Coordinate systems (a.k.a. reference frames) specify the coordinate directions of vector data in the data object.
-The values in the list `dat.props['rotate_vars']` specifies the vectors that are rotated when changing between different coordinate systems.
+The values in the list `dat.props['rotate_vars']` specifies the vectors that are rotated when changing between different coordinate systems. **You can also create `dat._rotate_*` functions to perform additional rotation operations.
+I need to document these!**

 The first dimension of these vectors are the coordinate systems.
 DOLfYN supports four primary coordinate systems:

 - **BEAM**: this is the coordinate system of the 'along-beam' velocities.
 When a data object is in this coordinate system, only the velocity data (i.e., the variables in `dat.props['rotate_vars']` starting with '`vel'`) is in beam coordinates.
 Other vector variables listed in `'rotate_vars'` (e.g., `dat.orient.AngRt`, for instruments with IMUs) are in the INST frame.
 This coordinate system is *not* ortho-normal.
 When the data object is in BEAM coordinates, the first dimension of the velocity vectors are: [beam1, beam2, ... beamN].